• 10.00am - 5.30pm

 Medal commemorating Field Marshal Jan Smuts, 1950

-His major post-war achievement was drafting the Covenant of the United Nations.
+His major post-war achievement was his role in drafting the Charter of the United Nations.
 He helped ensure that, unlike the League of Nations, this new body had real power.

 He continued to work for reconciliation and emphasised the British Commonwealth’s positive role until his death in 1950.